 Feed your plants and they will reward you.
 Plants use nutrients from the soil as they grow, so replenishing the nutrients ensures your plants grow to their full potential.

 Feijoa trees usually fruit two years after planting, and should be fed regularly from spring to after harvest to ensure a healthy tree and bumper harvest.
-Use Tui NovaTec Premium fertiliser for best results.
+Use Tui NovaTec Premium fertiliser for best results in both garden beds and pots and containers.

 Apply SaturAid to enable the soil to hold onto more moisture, this will prevent the plant shedding its fruit prematurely.